-CODE's Burt Award for First Nations, Inuit, and Métis Young Adult Literature
+The 2019 CODE Burt Award for First Nations, Inuit, and Métis Young Adult Literature - Now receiving submissions!

-CODE’s Burt Award for First Nations, Inuit, and Métis Young Adult Literature is a Canadian literary award and readership initiative that recognizes excellence in Indigenous-authored literature for young adults (ages 12-18).
-In collaboration with the Literary Prizes Foundation, CODE’s Burt Award for First Nations, Inuit, and Métis Young Adult Literature is given annually to English-language literary works for young adults (ages 12-18) by First Nations, Inuit, or Métis authors.
+The CODE Burt Award for First Nations, Inuit, and Métis Young Adult Literature is a Canadian literary award and readership initiative that recognizes excellence in Indigenous-authored literature for young adults (ages 12-18).
+With the generous support of the Consecon Foundation (formally the Literary Prizes Foundation) and generous CODE supporters, the CODE Burt Award for First Nations, Inuit, and Métis Young Adult Literature is given to literary works for youth created by First Nation, Inuit, and Métis writers, illustrators, and translators.

 This year, we are pleased to announce that, in addition to the English language awards, we are also accepting books written in any Indigenous language from Canada, written for youth (including graphic novels, short story and poetry collections by a single author, hi/lo novels, creative non-fiction, and young adult novels).
 This is the first ever Canadian Indigenous-language Young Adult Literature award.
 The submissions in Indigenous languages must be accompanied by an English-language translation (published or unpublished).
 These YA books will be adjudicated following the criteria described in the submission guidelines.
 We are not accepting children’s picture books or non-fiction.